Utilizing Quantum Processor for the Analysis of Strongly Correlated Materials: Results and discussions

 \subsection{Ground state energy}

 For clarity and simplicity, we omit the consideration of symmetry-breaking cases, thereby reverting the calculation to a standard CPT calculation.
 Meanwhile, since the reference system lacks bath sites, our study is limited to the insulator phase.
 Despite these simplifications, we still possess sufficient computational resources to consider the anti-ferromagnetic phase \cite{AF}, having selected a $2\times1$ cluster as the reference system, as illustrated in Fig. \ref{fig:qcm}.
+When we consider introducing variational parameters to handle symmetry-breaking scenarios, we only need to make repeated calls to our existing computational process under varying parameters, incurring a slight increase in computational effort.
+This approach does not fundamentally increase the overall computational burden.

 With consideration of the spin degree of freedom, the quantum state of the cluster is encoded by four qubits.
 In our calculations, we set the hopping energy $\gamma=1$ as the energy unit, and $\mu=\frac{U}{2}$ to maintain the half-filling condition.
 In our case, in pursuit of high efficiency, we employ a well-designed ansatz that consists solely of a single variational parameter, denoted as $\varphi$ .
 The variational process is further simplified by directly minimizing analytical sinusoidal function which is obtained by fitting sparse sampling data from scanning $\varphi$ \cite{fit1}.
 More details of the variational ansatz can be found in Appendix{} \ref{Apd_Ansatz}.